shallowtek/2018_SOFT8033_SDH4_A02_MattShallow/README.md

 Add and alter same code in Hint1 - see what changes need to be made for streaming

 More attempts - not working

+Working but need to fix the way it counts averages